Conservative Prediction via Data-Driven Confidence Minimization: Introduction

 \section{Introduction}

-While deep networks have demonstrated remarkable performance on many tasks, they often fail unexpectedly on inputs with high confidence~\cite{simonyan2014very,zhang2017understanding}.
-These errors can lead to poor performance or even catastrophic failure.
-In safety-critical domains such as healthcare, such errors may prevent the deployment of machine learning altogether. \textit{Conservative} models---models that can refrain from making predictions when they are likely to make an error---may offer a solution.
-For example, a tumor detection model that is trained on histopathological images from one hospital may perform poorly when deployed in other hospitals due to differences in data collection methods or patient population \cite{koh2021wilds}.
-In these scenarios, it may be preferable to defer to a human expert.
+While deep neural networks have demonstrated remarkable performance on many tasks, they often fail unexpectedly~\citep{simonyan2014very,zhang2017understanding}.
+In safety-critical domains such as healthcare, such errors may prevent the deployment of machine learning altogether.
+For example, a tumor detection model that is trained on histopathological images from one hospital may perform poorly when deployed in other hospitals due to differences in data collection methods or patient population \citep{koh2021wilds}.
+In these scenarios, it may be preferable to defer to a human expert. \textit{Conservative} models---models that can refrain from making predictions when they are likely to make an error---may offer a solution.

-Despite considerable research in out-of-distribution (OOD) detection~\citep{hendrycks2016baseline,liang2017odin,lee2018mahalanobis,liu2020energy} and selective classification~\citep{liu2019deep,kamath2020selective,huang2020self}, the problem of learning a conservative model remains challenging.
-Indeed, \citet{tajwar2021no} observes that the performance of prior OOD detection methods is inconsistent across evaluation settings.
+Two fields of research aim to produce conservative models: selective classification ~\citep{liu2019deep,kamath2020selective,huang2020self} and out-of-distribution (OOD) detection ~\citep{hendrycks2016baseline,liang2017odin,lee2018mahalanobis,liu2020energy}.
+In both problem settings, inputs can be seen as belonging to one of two high-level categories: \emph{\known{}} and \emph{\unknown{}} examples.
+Known examples are inputs that are well-represented in the training distribution.
+Unknown examples include inputs belonging to a new class not seen during training (OOD detection), and misclassified inputs insufficiently covered by the training distribution (selective classification).
+Despite considerable research in these areas, the problem of learning a conservative model remains challenging.
 As the test distribution can vary in a myriad of ways, it is impractical to anticipate the exact examples that will arise at test time.

-Any detection mechanism will itself inevitably face unfamiliar inputs, making this problem difficult without additional assumptions.
-In this context, a promising approach to producing a conservative model is Outlier Exposure~\citep{hendrycks2018deep}, which minimizes confidence on a large, auxiliary dataset of ``pseudo-OOD'' examples during training.
-Outlier Exposure fine-tunes a pretrained model with a combined objective of the standard cross-entropy loss on in-distribution examples and an additional term that minimizes predictive confidence on the pseudo-OOD examples.
-Unlabeled auxiliary data is often readily available, making it an effective way of exposing the model to the types of OOD inputs it may encounter at test time.
+A promising approach to OOD detection is Outlier Exposure~\citep{hendrycks2018deep}, which fine-tunes a pretrained model with a combined objective of standard cross-entropy on training examples and a regularizer that minimizes confidence on an auxiliary dataset, carefully curated to be distinct from the training distribution.
+Unlabeled auxiliary data is often readily available, making it an effective way of exposing the model to the types of \unknown{} inputs it may encounter at test time.